New Orleans Saints vs. Atlanta Falcons NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - Atlanta has one win against the spread, and is 2-5 overall, at home this season.

-- This year, in seven home games, Atlanta has hit the over twice.
+- The Falcons are winless ATS (0-2) as 3.5-point underdogs or greater at home.

-- The average point total in Falcons home games this season is 46.9 points, 6.9 more than this outing's over/under (40).
+- In seven home games this year, Atlanta has gone over the total twice.

-- Away from home, New Orleans is 5-3 overall and 5-3 against the spread.
+- The average point total in Falcons home games this season is 46.9 points, 6.9 more than this matchup's over/under (40).

-- The Saints have one win ATS (1-1) on the road as 3.5-point favorites or more.
+- On the road, New Orleans is 5-3 against the spread, and 5-3 overall.

-- This season, in three of eight road games New Orleans has gone over the total.
+- The Saints have one win ATS (1-1) away from home as 3.5-point favorites or more.

-- The average point total in Saints away games this season is 43.5 points, 3.5 more than this contest's over/under (40).
+- In three of eight road games this year, New Orleans has hit the over.

 Powered by Data Skrive.